-The area of waste associated with the Dump (including waste present on neighboring properties) is approximately 34 acres and includes approximately 760,000 cubic yards.
+The area of waste associated with the Dump (including waste present on neighboring properties) is approximately 34 acres and the estimated volume of waste is approximately 760,000 cubic yards.
 The inferred waste extent of the Dump is presented on in Figure 4.

 Freeway Landfill

+The Landfill is an MPCA-permitted unlined, soil-covered, inactive waste disposal area located just south of the Minnesota River (Figure 1).

 The Landfill consists of several parcels, totaling approximately 189 acres, 131 of which were used for placement of waste during landfill operation and approximately 58 of which include a quarry and undeveloped land (Liesch, 1993).
 The Landfill is located primarily on the following property parcels: 037-02-15600-00-010; 037-02-15600-00-060; 037-02-15600-00-020, 037-02-15600-02-010; 037-02-15600-00-030; 037-02-15600-00-040; and 037-02-15600-00-050.

-The Landfill is an unlined, soil-covered, inactive waste disposal area located just south of the Minnesota River (Figure 1).
-Within the Landfill area is the Freeway Transfer Station which is located at 11501 Embassy Road (parcel ID: 02-15600-01010), Burnsville.
+Within the Landfill area is the Freeway Transfer Station which is located at 11501 Embassy Road (parcel ID: 02-15600-01010).
 The Transfer Station is located on the east side of the Landfill property, approximately 1,500 feet south of the Minnesota River, and currently operates as a waste processing, recycling, and hauling facility.
-An inactive quarry to the west is also owned by the Site Owner and the western edge of the Landfill extends into this parcel.
-Other commercial activities on the Landfill properties appear to be a gravel crushing operation in the quarry located to the west of the Landfill and a dumpster storage operation that within the footprint of the Landfill itself.
+A quarry to the west is also owned by the Site Owner and the western edge of the Landfill extends into this parcel.
+Other commercial activities on the Landfill properties appear to be a gravel crushing operation in the quarry located to the west of the Landfill and a dumpster storage operation that is present on top of the Landfill.

 The surrounding properties include Kraemer Quarry, located to the south, I-35W to the east, and a salt storage and barge unloading facility (U.S. Salt) owned by Port Marilyn LLC, located north of the Landfill.
 Based on review of historical aerial photographs and recent investigations, the extent of waste at the north end of the Landfill extends onto the U.S. Salt property.

-The area of waste associated with the Landfill (including waste present on neighboring properties) is approximately 141 acres and includes approximately 5,310,000 cubic yards.
+The area of waste associated with the Landfill (including waste present on neighboring properties) is approximately 141 acres and the estimated volume of waste is approximately 5,310,000 cubic yards.
 The inferred waste extent of the Landfill is presented on Figure 5.

 Minnesota River

-The average water level for the Minnesota River located north of the Landfill is approximately 692 feet above mean sea level (feet MSL) (calculated from 2015-present elevation data provide from US Army Corps of Engineers).
-The 100-year flood elevation is 716 feet MSL (FEMA, 2011), and the recorded historical river level extremes at the nearby Savage river gage are 719.40 feet on April 15, 1965 and 687.05 feet on October 29, 1976 (NWS, 2018).
+The average water level for the Minnesota River located north of the Landfill is approximately 692 feet above mean sea level (feet MSL; calculated from 2015-present elevation data obtained from the US Army Corps of Engineers).
+The 100-year flood elevation is 715 feet MSL (FEMA, 2016), and the recorded historical river level extremes at the nearby Savage river gage are 719.40 feet on April 15, 1965 and 687.05 feet on October 29, 1976 (NWS, 2018).
 It is recognized that river elevation sources are based on different vertical datum (i.e., 1912 Mean Sea Level Datum, North American Vertical Datum (NAVD) 1929, and NAVD 1988).
-However, the difference between those data for the Minnesota River elevation is only 0.54 feet.
+The difference between those data for the Minnesota River elevation is 0.54 feet.

 Kraemer Quarry

 The Kraemer Mining and Materials quarry is located approximately 1,000 feet west of the Dump and immediately south and southwest of the Landfill.
 The resource being mined in the quarry is the Prairie du Chien Group dolostone.
-Dewatering in the quarry likely captures groundwater in the Prairie du Chien aquifer beneath the Site, significantly depressing the water table from what it would be under natural conditions.
-Except for near the northern edge, waste is generally not in contact with groundwater at the Landfill, but models predict that condition will change when Kraemer Quarry operations and pumping end (Barr, 2015).
+Dewatering in the quarry captures groundwater in the Prairie du Chien aquifer beneath the Site, significantly depressing the water table from what it would be under natural conditions.
+Except for near the northern edge, waste is generally not currently in contact with groundwater at the Landfill, but groundwater models completed for the Landfill predict that condition will change when Kraemer Quarry operations and pumping end (Barr, 2015).